martinkooij/MMM-AfterShip/README.md

 <em>Advanced users:</em> When you don't like certain automated translations you can put a forced translation JSON file in a MMM-Parcel module subdirectory  <code>manualtrans/xx.json</code>, where "xx" is the selected language ("manualtrans/nl.json" for Dutch).
 Don't worry, all files in the `manualtrans/` directory are ignored by `git pull` so will not be overwritten by a normal update of the module; except in the case of a clean re-install, of course.
 The file is a JSON formatted text file (don't make any JSON syntax errors!) of translation pairs of original texts (full sentences) and translated texts.
-The translation translates complete message entries not word by word.
+The translation translates complete message lines only.
 Example:
 ````
 {